PavLovesDog/OpenGL-Project/README.txt

 	- why do we need compute shader?
 	- why do we need openGL?
 	- how GPU programming works vs CPU programming

+	-Geberal processing ON a GPU, things coded to be optimized on the GPU, which would otherwise run on the CPU

 	- explain what my program is
 	- what will be seeing/ what expect to see